Ability of error correlations to improve the performance of variational quantum algorithms: Error model

 \section{Error model}

-The internal time evolution of a single fluctuator can be described by a binary, discrete-time and time-homogeneous Markov chain.
-(See e.g. Refs. \cite{breuer2007theory,serfozo2009basics} for background information on Markov chains.)
-Using this formulation, we obtain the correlation time, time-local marginalized error probabilities, and the expected number of errors of the error model.
-Analytical first order effects of \emph{uncorrelated} errors in the context of variational quantum algorithms were studied before in Refs. \cite{xue2021effects,marshall2020characterizing,fontana2021evaluating}.
-We extend these methods to derive the analytical first order effects of our correlated error models on QAOA.
+The internal time evolution of a single fluctuator can be described by a two-state, discrete-time, and time-homogeneous Markov chain.
+(See, e.g., Refs.~\cite{breuer2007theory,serfozo2009basics} for background information on Markov chains.)
+Using this formulation, we obtain the correlation time, time-local marginalized error probabilities, and the expected number of errors of the error models used in this paper (Figs.~\ref{fig:error_model},\ref{fig:error_model_spatial}).
+Analytical first-order effects of \emph{uncorrelated} errors in the context of variational quantum algorithms were studied before in Refs.~\cite{xue2021effects,marshall2020characterizing,fontana2021evaluating}.
+We extend these methods to derive the analytical first-order effects of our correlated error models on QAOA.

 In this section, we use terminology from the model of temporally correlated errors.
 Nonetheless, the results hold for the spatial fluctuator model if the state of the fluctuator after circuit layer $i$ is reinterpreted as the state of the fluctuator after qubit $i$.
-Thus, the correlation time becomes a correlation length.
+In this case, the correlation time $\tau$ becomes the correlation length $\la$.